 If you are discovered to be at fault in a car accident or convicted of a driving violation, your auto insurance premiums are bound to climb.
 The more violations you accumulate, the more costly your auto insurance gets.

 In South Carolina, your first minor at-fault accident leads to a penalty of $633.77 per year in auto insurance premiums.
 A DUI — among the most serious driving offenses — may lift your insurance rates in South Carolina by as much as $704.00.

 SOUTH CAROLINA CAR INSURANCE RATES AFTER DRIVING OFFENSES

 |DUI or DWI||$2,065.13|

 |Speeding (16-20 MPH > limit)||$1,631.70|

-If you're facing above-average car insurance payments, consider weighing rates to discover cheap coverage that fits your needs.
+If you're facing above-average car insurance payments, it's worth shopping to get cheap coverage that covers your vehicle appropriately.